Ribadavia, Spain: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Ensure that you get the correct type.
-Most adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C and F. Take care to choose the correct kind.
+The vast majority of adapters available are simply plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

 What to wear/what to pack: